huggingface/huggingface_hub/docs/source/en/guides/integrations.md

 class VoiceCraft(
    nn.Module,
-   PytorchModelHubMixin,  # inherit from mixin
+   PyTorchModelHubMixin,  # inherit from mixin coders={
-   coders: {
       Namespace : (
          lambda x: vars(x),  # Encoder: how to convert a `Namespace` to a valid jsonable value? lambda data: Namespace(**data),  # Decoder: how to reconstruct a `Namespace` from a dictionary?